Togusa09/Togusa09.github.io/_posts/2017-7-5-Intro-To-ARKit.md

 Special thanks to Tod for chasing an iPhone 6 for me, and apologies to him for telling him I needed an iPhone 6 when I needed a 6S.

 Requirements for developing Apple AR-Kit
-* iOS device with an A9 or A10 processor and iOS 11 Beta.
+* iOS device with an A9 or A10 processor and the iOS 11 Beta.
 This includes the iPhone 6S (emphasis on S), iPhone 7, iPad Pro or iPad (2017).
 * Mac OS computer running Mac OS version 10.12.4 or above
+* XCode 9 Beta

 https://developer.apple.com/documentation/arkit

 Include note on signing profile setup just in case

 To begin, I wanted to see how easy it was to get started with running a bare minimum sample AR-Kit app.
-Fortunately the default template includes a bare bones example that contains a pre-populated model to show off the positional tracking capabilities.
+Fortunately the default template includes a bare bones example that contains a pre-populated model to show off the positional tracking ability.

 Document steps for creating new app